There are many products out there promising to make toilet training easier.

 It isn’t easy to climb up on to a toilet unaided when you’re two years old so a small step can help at first.
 It will also be useful for reaching the taps when washing their hands.
 Look for something sturdy with non-slip padding on the bottom.

-Don’t just look in the baby section either, we found the perfect step in a hardware store and now that the kids are older they use it for other purposes (like to sneak food out of my pantry …)
+Don’t just look in the baby section either, we found the perfect step in a hardware store and now that the kids are older they use it for other purposes (like to sneak food out of the top of the pantry …)

 Other things you’ll need …

-- Wipes (toilet paper is fine when they are trained but I kept a box of normal nappy wipes in the toilet too just to help while training – especially when you’re cleaning up accidents rather then the No2s that made it into the loo).
+- Wet wipes (toilet paper is fine when they are trained but I kept a box of normal nappy wipes in the toilet too just to help while training – especially when you’re cleaning up accidents).
 You can’t flush these though – you’ll have to dispose of them the same way you always have.
-Flushable wipes are available but are more expensive.
-My plumber didn’t really think they were that great though.
+Even if the wipes are labelled as ‘flushable’ they will not break down as well as toilet paper and could easily clog up your toilet or pipes.

 - Something to clean up any messes.
 I found terry cloth flat nappies perfect for mopping up toilet training accidents.
 Or you could just rip a few old towels in half.
 Have some disinfectant on hand should any No2s make it onto your floors or furniture.